shantanoo-desai/blog/content/posts/books/Blood_River_Butcher_Tim.md

 ---
 <!--more-->

-I am very intrigued by the Congo and Africa as a continent in general.
-I have read several books on Authors journeying through the various countries and it always seems to be more of an ordeal travel than one of an adventure.

 I picked this book up in a wonderful book store in Amsterdam, NL and dived deep into it for a couple of weeks and since then I have enjoyed the narrative by Tim Butcher.
 Tim planned to trace back steps of [H.M.
 Stanley](https://en.wikipedia.org/wiki/Henry_Morton_Stanley) in the modern day Democratic Republic of Congo in 2004.

+I am very intrigued by the Congo and Africa as a continent in general.
+I have read several books on Authors travelling through the various countries and it always seems to be more of an ordeal travel than one of an adventure.
+I am personally skeptical if I could ever get to visit the Congo ever in my life, but Tim does a great job at narrating his voyage through his book.

+He starts his journey just like Stanley did, from Lake Tanganyika in the East and makes his way all the way to the West at Boma, DRC.

+Here is a collection of all things Congo that I have stumbled across before, during, and after reading the book.

 ## Paragraphs
 Here are some paragraphs that etched an impression in my mind from the book.